Platform-OS/pos-module-user/README.md

 ## Example application

 We recommend creating a [new Instance](https://partners.platformos.com/instances/new) and deploying this module as an application to get a better understanding of the basics and the functionality this module provides.
 When you install the module using `pos-cli modules install user`, only the contents of the `modules/user` will be available in your project.
-The purpose of the `app` directory is to work as an example of how you could incorporate the user module in your application. when analyzing the code in the `app` directory, you should pay attention to:
+The `app` directory serves as an example of how you could incorporate the User Module into your application.
+When analyzing the code in the `app` directory, pay attention to the following files:

-* The `app/config.yml` and `app/user.yml`, which are defined per the [Setup](#setup) instructions
+* **`app/config.yml`** and **`app/user.yml`**: These files are defined according to the [Setup](#setup) instructions.
-* The `app/views/page/index.liquid` - it implements the example application homepage, which displays information about the currently logged in user if available, or provides links for registration, sign in and reset password functionality for not authenticated user
+* **`app/views/page/index.liquid`**: Implements the example application homepage, displaying information about the currently logged-in user if available, or providing links for registration, sign-in, and password reset functionality for unauthenticated users.
-* The `app/views/pages/admin/index.liquid` - it implements the `/admin` page, which demonstrates permission checking functionality
+* **`app/views/pages/admin/index.liquid`**: Implements the `/admin` page, demonstrating permission-checking functionality.
-* The `app/modules/user/public/lib/queries/role_permissions/permissions.liquid` - it demonstrates how you should configure permissions in your application by [overwriting a module file](https://documentation.platformos.com/developer-guide/modules/modules#overwriting-a-module-file)
+* **`app/modules/user/public/lib/queries/role_permissions/permissions.liquid`**: Demonstrates how to configure permissions in your application by [overwriting a module file](https://documentation.platformos.com/developer-guide/modules/modules#overwriting-a-module-file).

 ## Functionality provided by the user module:

-When the module is installed and you have completed the [setup](#setup) in your application, you will immediately get access to the new endpoints created by this module.
-For example, you can navigate to `/users/new` for the registration form or `/sessions/new` for a log in form.
-This chapter describes all of the functionalities provided by this module, and includes a roadmap for a potential new functionalities in the future.
+Once the module is installed and you have completed the [setup](#setup), you will immediately gain access to the new endpoints created by this module.
+For example, you can navigate to `/users/new` for the registration form or `/sessions/new` for the login form.
+This section describes all the functionalities provided by this module and includes a roadmap for potential future enhancements.

 - [x] **[Registration](#crud-endpoints-including-registration)**:
 Provides CRUD operations (Create, Read, Update, Delete) for user management and implements the necessary endpoints for user registration.
 These views are located in the `modules/user/public/views/pages/users/` directory.
 This handles essential user registration processes in platformOS.